How to Reach, Things to Do, and Planning Tips

 But no need to worry about that, there are plenty of rental boats available at the island who will take you deeper into the sea for a great experience.

-If you are planning for some water sports at Jolly Buoy, you'll need to book a trip from the Wandoor Beach by visiting the booth near the Jetty.
-Usually, 10-15 min snorkeling is provided free and can be easily extended by contacting the provider.
+If you are planning for some water sports at Jolly Buoy, you’ll need to book a boat from the Wandoor Beach by visiting the booth near the Jetty.

 Here are the available activities on the island: